A new look at reweighted message passing: Equivalence to TRW-S

+Consider a pairwise model.
+Experimentally we verified that SRMP is equivalent to the TRW-S algorithm~\cite{Kolmogorov:TRWS:PAMI06}, assuming that all chains in~\cite{Kolmogorov:TRWS:PAMI06} are assigned the uniform probability and the weights in SRMP are set via eq.~\eqref{eq:weightsTRWS} and \eqref{eq:weightsTRWS:bw}.
+More precisely, the lower bounds produced by the two were identical up to the last digit (eventhough the messages were different).
+In this section we describe how this equivalence could be established.

-As discussed in section~\ref{sec:SRMP}, the second alternative to implement SRMP is to keep messages $\widehat m$ that define the current reparameterization $\theta$ via a two-stage procedure (see eq.~\eqref{eq:reptwo}).
-We also store vectors $\widehat\theta_\beta$ for singleton factors $\beta=\{i\}\in\calS$ and update them as needed.
-Procedure {\tt AMSD}$(\beta,\IN{\beta},\omegafw)$ during the forward pass is then equivalent to the following:
+As discussed in section~\ref{sec:SRMP}, the second alternative to implement SRMP is to keep messages $\widehat m$ that define the current reparameterization $\theta$ via the following two-stage procedure: (i) compute $\widehat\theta=\bar\theta[\widehat m]$ via eq.~\eqref{eq:rep}; (ii) compute